Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 snippet: ThrowTransientException

 3. Start the solution without debugging (<kbd>Ctrl</kbd>+<kbd>F5</kbd>).
-This will make it easier to observe exceptions occurring without being interrupted by Visual Studio's Exception Assistant.
+This will make it easier to observe exceptions occurring without being interrupted by Visual Studio's Exception Assistant dialog.
 4. In the **ClientUI** window, send one message at a time, and watch the **Sales** window.

 ![Transient exceptions](transient-exceptions.png)